14 killed in bombing in Turkish-controlled Syrian town | Law-Order

 14 killed in bombing in Turkish-controlled Syrian town

-An explosives-laden truck ignited Tuesday in a northern Syrian town controlled by Turkey-backed opposition fighters, killing at least 14 people and wounding some 50 others, Turkey's state-run news agency reported.
-The explosion happened in a crowded area of the town of al-Bab in Aleppo province, and caused severe damage, the Anadolu Agency reported.
-The victims included a number of women and children, the report said.
+An explosives-laden truck ignited Tuesday on a busy street in a northern Syrian town controlled by Turkey-backed opposition fighters, killing at least 14 people and wounding dozens, Turkey's state-run news agency and Syrian opposition activists reported.
+The blast in the town of al-Bab took place near a bus station where people often gather to travel from one region to another, according to the opposition's Civil Defense, also known as White Helmets.

+The explosion caused widespread damage to buildings in the area and set vehicles on fire in the town located in Aleppo province, activists said.
+The victims included a number of women and children, the report by Turkey's Anadolu news agency said.
+"The blast was in the middle between the (station), residential homes and a small market," said an activist based in northern Syria who goes by the name of Abu al-Haitham.

+Anadolu and the Civil Defense said the blast killed 14 and wounded many others.
+The Britain-based Syrian Observatory for Human Rights, an opposition war monitor, reported that 18 people were killed and 75 others were wounded in the attack.
+It added that some of the wounded were in critical condition and the death toll could rise.

 Turkey-backed opposition fighters took control of al-Bab in a military offensive in 2016 that was launched to drive out Kurdish fighters and Islamic State group militants from a border area.